modx-pro/Docs/en/01_Components/01_pdoTools/00_Quick_start.md

     &showLog=`1`
 ]]
 ```
-`&showLog` - is the one of the most important futures of pdoTools snippets.
-It allows you to controll how fast this snippet processing, exaclty.
-Is there a slow SQL query, or too complicated chunk?
-You will know.
+One of the most important features of pdoTools is the `&showLog` property.
+It allows you to check how fast the snippet is.
+Is it a slow SQL query, or too complicated chunk?
+The `&showLog` property will help you figure it out.

 [![](https://file.modx.pro/files/d/9/3/d931de6c3c2f67be8879c1765e833bbcs.jpg)](https://file.modx.pro/files/d/9/3/d931de6c3c2f67be8879c1765e833bbc.png)

-The second important future that you could see on screenshot - SQL joins.
-Yes, you can create complicate queries and select only what you need:
+The second important feature is SQL joins.
+With pdoTools you can create complex queries and select only what you need.
 ```
 [[!pdoResources?
     &parents=`0`